pittcsc/pittcswiki/src/guides/zero-to-offer/overview.md

 Companies tend to follow a format similar to this.
 Some companies may deviate slightly.
 For example, Google internship interviews do not have an onsite, but have a “team matching” phase.
 Others might have an initial “recruiter behavioral phone screen”.
 Some may even have multiple Hackerrank stages.
 But, this is what you should generally expect.

 All of this interviewing ends up being a decent amount of work!
-To succesfully land an internship, you need to do a lot of interviews. **Treat interviewing like a 3 credit class**.
+To successfully land an internship, you need to do a lot of interviews. **Treat interviewing like a 3 credit class**.

 ## Your Todo List